cocoisland/beautiful-jekyll/_posts/2019-03-26-Making_Better_Investment_Decisions.md

 ![](https://cocoisland.github.io/img/featureImportance/randomforestFeatureNeg.png)

 ### Which data model predictions to believe
 Instead of helping investors to make profitable focused investment, these different data models give different conflicting and confusing investment advice.
-Apparently checking on the featureImportance which the data models use to produce their prediction, is not enough to help investors avoided investing in bad loan package.
+Apparently checking on the featureImportance which the data models use to produce their prediction, only create more confusions and doubts on investors.

-## Taking a deeper view beyond Feature Importance, into how data models make their predictions.
+### Partial Dependence plot tools to examine the thinking behind data model.
 Using "loan interest rate" as an example feature, Logistic Regression data model can only see in straight line projection, predicting higher loan interest rate, will decrease loan default probability.

 ![](https://cocoisland.github.io/img/log_pdp.png)